ssp21/ssp21-spec/ssp21.md

 The secure operation of SCADA systems does not require confidentiality of session traffic under all, or even most, circumstances.
-Reasons to prefer unencrypted sessions include the ability to inspect traffic with IDS/IPS and denying a potentially opaque tunnel usable by an attacker.
+Reasons to prefer unencrypted sessions include the ability to inspect traffic with IDS/IPS and denying a potentially opaque tunnel to an adversary.

 Certain systems may exchange sensitive information and require session confidentiality.
 SSP21 shall use a security suite specification and encodings that allow for encrypted sessions in the future.
 The session key exchange mechanism shall support forward secrecy.

+## Perfect Forward Secrecy

+The protocol shall provide a mode that provides perfect forward secrecy.
+Namely, if an adversary compromises the long-term private key of an endpoint, they shall not be able to decrypt past sessions.

+This mode is only useful for encrypted session modes, and does not offer any benefit to authentication-only modes.

-## Support bump in the wire retrofits
+## Support bump-in-the-wire retrofits

-The outstation implementations of the protocol shall be capable of being deployed as a bump in the wire (BitW) or integrated into endpoints as a bump in the stack (BitS).
+Outstation implementations of the protocol shall be capable of being deployed as a bump-in-the-wire (BitW) or integrated into endpoints as a bump-in-the-stack (BitS).
 BitS integration is preferred, but it is understood that BitW implementations are necessary to retrofit legacy components during transitions.

 Requiring a BitW implementation only for outstations and not masters simplifies requirements as the BitW needn’t be